Heliot Ramos Player Props: Giants vs. Tigers

 - Ramos hit .100 with two walks.

-- Once in nine games last season, Ramos got a hit, and he picked up multiple hits on that occasion.
+- Once in nine games last season, Ramos had a hit, and he picked up multiple hits on that occasion.

-- Including all nine games he appeared in a season ago, he did not hit a home run.
+- He did not homer last year in the nine games he logged a plate appearance in.

 - Ramos didn't have an RBI in nine games played last season.

-- In three of nine games last year he crossed the plate, including multiple runs once.
+- He crossed home in three of nine games a year ago (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.